grantcarthew/node-perj/README.md

 After having some performance issues with a popular Node.js logging package I decided to switch to another logging package that is advertised as blasing fast called [pino][pino-url].

 I must say `pino` seems like a great package.
 I worked with it for a while however there are a number of things which I dislike about `pino`.
 I started to try and contribute to fix some of the issues.
 The authors were helpful.
-After working on a pull request and submitting it I changed my mind and decided to write `jrep`.
+After working on a pull request and submitting it I changed my mind and decided to write `perj`.

-Why the name `jrep`?
-Mostly becasue the name `jrep` was already taking on NPM.
+Why the name `perj`?
+Mostly becasue the name `perj` was already taking on NPM.

 ## Function